fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 ## Configuration of IoT Core
 Prepare the Access key and the Secret key for your account to run AWS IoT Core REST API from Vantiq.

-## Creating "Things" for Vantiq assignment
+## Creating "Things" to be assigned to Vantiq

 Create "Things" with the AWS console for assignment to Vantiq in order to make a connection from Vantiq to AWS IoT Core's MQTT.
 Go to AWS IoT > Manage > Things, and create "Things" as the followings.
 - Specify the property of a "Thing"